-Now, let me tell you a little about Spotlight Youth Theater.
+Now, let me tell you a little about Christian Youth Theater.
 We are not “little kids” theater.
-Spotlight is a state-of-the-art company with the highest class of youth performances.
+CYT Chicago is a state-of-the-art company with the highest class of youth performances.
 We have great sound equipment including a digital programmable sound board and 24 face mics, incredible lighting effects, fun special effects such as bubbles, haze, fog, and clovers falling from the sky.
 The costumes, props, and sets couldn’t be any better.
 But, as I said, the show must go on, and I was willing to do all I could to make it happen.

 However, we aren’t in control of everything.
 Those who owned the theater eventually gave us a deadline.
 The power had to be on by 7 p.m. or we would have to cancel.
 They wouldn’t allow patrons into the theater unless there was full power.
 We also received word that the problem had been located and it was more difficult to fix than originally thought.
 They didn’t expect it to be fixed until 8 pm.
 Prayers had already been sent out by kids and parents, but now we all gathered on the stage to pray and seek God in earnest.

 Our director and choreographer prayed and you knew the Spirit of God was present.
 Spotlight’s mission is “Reflecting Christ Through the Performing Arts.”
 We know that our goal is far bigger than just putting on a show.
 We want to show our Savior to those who don’t know Him.
-We want to be a great witness to the staff at the theater, to the audience, and to the kids and parents.
+It’s our desire to be a great witness to the staff at the theater, to the audience, and to the kids and parents.
 We want to “change eternal destinies,” as our director continually prays.
 It was 6:50 when we gathered to pray.
 Time was running out.
 Despair was in the air; kids were getting depressed.
 But we turned our focus on God.
 We worshipped Him.
 We sought His will.
 After the prayers we sang “How Great is Our God” and “How Great Thou Art.”